hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 - - -

+* `region` - (Optional) Region of function.
+If it is not provided, the provider region is used.

 * `description` - (Optional) Description of the function.

 * `available_memory_mb` - (Optional) Memory (in MB), available to the function.
 Default value is `256`.
 Possible values include `128`, `256`, `512`, `1024`, etc.